AYYAZmayo/RTL-Design-and-Synthesis-Workshop-using-Skywater-130-PDK/README.md

  ![c12](https://user-images.githubusercontent.com/43933912/166137116-267c64e4-93d2-467a-bcdd-798c9a4698d8.PNG)

-Accoring to the code it;s hardware would be a D latch as shown in below figure.
+Accoring to the code its hardware would be a D latch as shown in below figure.

  ![c13](https://user-images.githubusercontent.com/43933912/166137346-f1c0ddb5-1e18-44a1-86fd-d8f47318067c.PNG)

 Now we simulate it on iVerilog using a testbench.
-According to the waveform it can be seen it infering a latch.
+According to the waveform it can be seen it is infering a latch.

  ![c14](https://user-images.githubusercontent.com/43933912/166137574-37deb707-8fea-4790-bb9b-dd120c238545.PNG)